smashedr/web-extension-template/README.md

 ## Chrome Setup

-1. Build or Download a [Release](https://github.com/cssnr/link-extractor/releases).
+1. Build or Download a [Release](https://github.com/smashedr/web-extension-template/releases).
 1. Unzip the archive, place the folder where it must remain and note its location for later.
 1. Open Chrome, click the `3 dots` in the top right, click `Extensions`, click `Manage Extensions`.
 1. In the top right, click `Developer Mode` then on the top left click `Load unpacked`.
-1. Navigate to the folder you extracted earlier, then click `Select Folder`.
+1. Navigate to the folder you extracted in step #3 then click `Select Folder`.

 ## Firefox Setup

-For development, you can and should load unpacked in Firefox as a temporary addon.
+Note: Firefox Temporary addon's will **not** remain after restarting Firefox, therefore;
-This will **not** remain after restarting Firefox.
-It is also useful to keep data after removing an extension.
+it is very useful to keep addon storage after uninstall/restart with `keepStorageOnUninstall`.

-1. Build or Download a [Release](https://github.com/cssnr/link-extractor/releases).
+1. Build or Download a [Release](https://github.com/smashedr/web-extension-template/releases).
 1. Unzip the archive, place the folder where it must remain and note its location for later.
 1. Go to `about:debugging#/runtime/this-firefox` and click `Load Temporary Add-on...`
 1. Navigate to the folder you extracted earlier, select `manifest.json` then click `Select File`.